AqwamCreates/DataPredict-Neural/docs/Tutorials/GeneralTensorConventions.md

 ## The Dimension Size Arrays Have Meanings!

-Different function blocks that requires "dimensionSizeArray" requires different number of dimensions for the input tensors.
+For the input tensors, each dimensions have specific meanings.
 In general:

 | Dimension | Meaning                                   |
 |-----------|-------------------------------------------|